shanenolanwit/pintmanstories/content/post/path-of-the-dog.md

 ## So what is the solution
-As we mentioned before, we can't visualize n-dimensional space we can still conceptualize the space and perform mathematical operations that scale to meet the number of dimensions.
-One of these operations is Euclidean space, another is Cosine distance.
+As we mentioned before, we can't visualize n-dimensional space but we can still conceptualize it and perform mathematical operations that scale to meet the number of dimensions.
+One of these operations is Euclidean distance, another is Cosine distance.
 Lets use some simple pictures in a dimension we can draw to show how these calculations work and why one can be better than the other.
 We'll then show how the calculations can easily be adapted to n-dimensions and then we'll all go get some rest.
 I'm not a mathematician, in fact, I had to use autocorrect to even spell mathematician so my definitions may not be textbook, but they might help you understand enough to go research and understand the grown up definition.